Manhattan Cruise Terminal: Notable incidents

 During World War II, the pier was in the news when the SS Normandie caught fire and subsequently capsized at its Pier 88 berth.

 In response to the COVID-19 pandemic, the docked at Pier 90 to assist area medical facilities by treating non-coronavirus, and later on, coronavirus-positive patients.

 Current operation

 The current ship terminal now consists only of North River piers 88 and 90.

 For decades, the terminal was the only ocean-going passenger terminal in New York Harbor.
 Many major passenger ships have docked there, including the RMS Queen Mary 2 and Freedom of the Seas.
-With an upsurge in cruise ship traffic and the terminal's ability to comfortably handle only three large ships at a time, two new terminals have opened in the harbor — the Cape Liberty Cruise Port opened in 2004 in Bayonne, New Jersey (used by Royal Caribbean Cruise Line, Celebrity Cruises and Azamara Cruises), and the Brooklyn Cruise Terminal (used by the Queen Mary 2 and other ships of the Carnival Corporation and MSC cruise brands) opened in 2006 in Brooklyn.
+With an upsurge in cruise ship traffic and the terminal's ability to comfortably handle only three large ships at a time, two new terminals have opened in the harbor — the Cape Liberty Cruise Port opened in 2004 in Bayonne, New Jersey (used by Royal Caribbean Cruise Line, Celebrity Cruises and Azamara Cruises), and the Brooklyn Cruise Terminal (used by the Queen Mary 2 and other ships of the Carnival Corporation and MSC cruise brands) opened in 2006 in Red Hook, Brooklyn.